qwolilowp/Z_TENNOT_IU/README.md

 ## UI (user interface) Menu
 ![](ui.png?raw=true)

 This menu is related to the user interface.
 You can choose if a path or trajectory you form with your touches has only a single type of note play (for example just hexagon buttons) or could be a mixture of all possible button forms.
 You can choose between a white and a black background (day/night selection).
 There is a select to increase the spcing between the hexagon buttons and a selction how big the botton areashould get.
 Note, if you change the size of the buttonarea the page gets reloaded.
+Use The *vTS* and the *hTS* pulldown menu to change the halfetone steps of the tonnetz gui. *vTS* changes the vertical stepsize and *hTS* changes the horizontal stepsize.

 ## Gesture Menu
 ![](gest.png?raw=true)